 Donor-Advised Funds Make Charitable Giving Easier

-Donor-advised funds take the complications, limitations and deduction inefficiencies out of charitable giving.
+Donor-advised funds simplify and organize charitable giving.
 Once a donor-advised fund is funded with your client’s donation of cash, stock or complex assets, those contributions offer maximum tax benefits to your client and streamlined documentation for you.
 Plus, you will be connecting your clients with the most trusted leader in the philanthropic field, gaining access to our in-depth knowledge of charitable giving programs.

 Maximize Your Client’s Charitable Giving and Tax Savings at the Same Time